How to invest in the S&P 500 index from Singapore

 Final checklist

-The S&P 500 has performed well historically, with an annualised return of 9.49% between January 2003 to February 2022.
+The S&P 500 has performed well historically, with an annualised return of 9.49% between June 2014 to June 2024.

-That said, an S&P 500 fund is fully invested in equities, and is only exposed to the top 500 US companies.
+That said, an S&P 500 fund is fully invested in equities and is only exposed to the top 500 US companies.
 How an index is reconstituted to take in new entrants can sometimes penalise passive index funds, as the Tesla case study showed.

 S&P 500 may also underperform more global portfolios over certain periods.
-Between 2000 and 2009, the S&P 500 total return is only -9.1%, compared to the MSCI EAFE ex Japan index of 36.7%.
+Between 2000 and 2009, the S&P 500 total return was only -9.1%, compared to the MSCI EAFE ex-Japan index of 36.7%.

 returns comparison sp500 against msci indices

-Investors with a lower risk appetite and shorter term investment objective will need to look at a more risk-appropriate portfolio.
+Investors with a lower risk appetite and shorter-term investment objective will need to look at a more risk-appropriate portfolio.

 Investors can also consider investing in index funds that have a mandate to replicate all the developed markets or even the MSCI All Country World Index.
 Endowus uses Dimensional funds to construct our core Flagship Portfolios, giving our clients exposure to more than 10,000 companies.